Why do I need life insurance?

 Can Term Life Insurance be converted to Permanent Life Insurance?

 With most policies, you can.
-Many term and permanent policies are issued as R&C (renewable and convertible), with convertible meaning that term life policies can be transformed into a permanent policy without any other medical requirements.
+Many term and permanent policies are issued as R&C (renewable and convertible), with convertible meaning that term life policies can be transformed into a permanent life insurance policy without any other medical requirements.
 However, this can vary from company to company, with some offering conversion up to 60 and others up to 65.
-Converting your coverage will be more expensive than buying a permanent policy in the first place, as it is based on your age at the time of conversion.
+Converting your coverage will be more expensive than buying a permanent life insurance policy in the first place, as it is based on your age at the time of conversion.

 What are the advantages and disadvantages of No Medical Exam Life Insurance?

-Very little effort is needed to take out a No Medical plan.
+Very little effort is needed to take out a No Medical Exam plan.
 As all health questions are answered ‘no’, the insurer has no or limited information about you and can therefore easily insure you.
 However, premiums tend to be more expensive than a regular policy, as any mitigating factors you may have are excluded.